New Year off the grid is cool.

 My hundred-year-old Mum offers me a choice of drinks.
 “Would you like a Snowball, a Gin or a Picasso?”

 A fleeting moment, laughter shared, generations remembered.
 Family footprints are trodden deep.
 But footprints can melt, lost in the warming snow.
-Or they can be held in cement, a unique print, enduring, set like stone through the years.
+Or they can be held in cement, a unique print, enduring, set like stone, preserved through the years.

-“You must stay”, my Mother insists.
+“You must stay”, my mother insists.
 “Come for dinner tonight, you can’t spend Xmas and New Year on your small boat.
 How will you cook dinner?
 How will you survive?”
-Is this Boxing Day, because it’s a fight!
+This Boxing Day is a real fight!

 The Best Winter Holiday Off the Grid Wind Down Tip